reqshark/trippy/README.md

 What?
 ------------

-A trippy graph is just a mesh of connected tripples.
+A trippy graph is a mesh of loosely connectable tripples.

 What is a tripple?
 Some would call that a dictionary, but it's just simple JavaScript object of three keys, namely: `'subject','predicate','object'`, and any therein correllary value assignment your heart desires.

-It doesn't matter what you call them: `s, p, o` is ok too.
-Trippy keys are definitely arbitrary and their corresponding values probably ought to be crafted as arrays instead.
+It doesn't matter what you name them: `s, p, o` is totally fine.

+Trippy keys are arbitrary and their corresponding values ought to be crafted as arrays instead.
 But for now I guess lets use the conventions given to us.

 Installation
 ------------

 Levelup on the server probably needs leveldown.
-Install using `npm`:
+Install packages as needed using `npm`:

 ``` bash
 $ npm install trippy levelup leveldown level-sublevel multilevel